Alfred Cortot: World War II

 After the war's conclusion, Cortot was found guilty by a French government panel of collaboration with the enemy and was suspended from performing for a year.
-He said in his defence, "I’ve given 50 years of my life to the helping the French cause [...] when I was asked to become involved with the interests of my comrades, I felt I couldn’t refuse. [...]
+He said in his defence, "I've given 50 years of my life to helping the French cause [...] when I was asked to become involved with the interests of my comrades, I felt I couldn't refuse. [...]
 I represented the interests of the French government less than the interests of France. [...]
 I have never been involved in politics."
 Once the suspension expired he returned to performing more than 100 concerts a season.

 Death

 Cortot died on 15 June 1962, aged 84, of uremia from kidney failure in Lausanne, Switzerland.
+His son was the painter, Jean Cortot.

 Contribution

 As one of the most celebrated piano interpreters of Chopin, Schumann and Debussy, Cortot produced printed editions of the piano works of all three, notable for their inclusion of meticulous commentary on technical problems and matters of interpretation.

 Cortot suffered from memory lapses in concert (particularly notable from the 1940s onwards) and often left wrong notes on his later records.
-When in form, however, he showed a brilliant technique that could handle almost any kind of pianistic firework.
-This gift is evident in his legendary recordings of Liszt's Sonata in B minor (the first recording ever made of this masterwork) and Saint-Saëns' Etude en forme de valse.
-The latter thoroughly impressed even Vladimir Horowitz, who - according to Cortot - approached Cortot to learn his "secret" in performing it; Cortot, however, did not divulge it to him.
+When in form, however, he showed a brilliant technique that could handle almost any kind of pianism.
+This gift is evident in his legendary recordings of Liszt's Sonata in B minor (the first recording ever made of the work) and Saint-Saëns' Etude en forme de valse.
+The latter thoroughly impressed Vladimir Horowitz, who – according to Cortot – approached Cortot to learn his "secret" in performing it; Cortot, however, did not divulge it to him.

 He also wrote a good deal of didactic prose, including a piano primer: Rational Principles of Pianoforte Technique.
 This book contains many finger exercises to aid in the development of various aspects of piano playing technique.